ksnortum/Inputer/README.md

         // Get data here
     } while (Inputer.getYN("Is this correct?") == 'n');

-## Javadoc

-A `pom.xml` file has been provided so that the Javadocs can be build using [Maven](https://maven.apache.org/).
-Issue the following at the command line:

-    mvn clean javadoc:javadoc

 ## TODO

 * Make class more DRY
-* Does not get long, BigInteger, or BigDecimal
+* Does not work with BigInteger or BigDecimal